zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/annotations/index.md

 ---
 aliases:
-  - ../../features/panels/annotations/
+  - ../../features/panels/anotations/
   - ../../panels/visualizations/annotations/
   - ../../visualizations/annotations/
-description: Configure options for Grafana's annotations list visualization
+description: Annotations visualization documentation
 keywords:
   - grafana
   - Annotations
   - panel
   - documentation
-labels:
-  products:
-    - cloud
-    - enterprise
-    - oss
-title: Annotations list
+title: Annotations
-weight: 100
+weight: 105
 ---

-# Annotations list
+# Annotations

-The annotations list shows a list of available annotations you can use to view annotated data.
+The Annotations panel shows a list of available annotations you can use to view annotated data.
 Various options are available to filter the list based on tags and on the current dashboard.

 ## Annotation query